Ventile-Client/Download/README.md

 ## if you have the old installer:

 1.)
 Open your current installer, and click uninstall.
-     (Double check and go to your C:\temp folder and make sure VentileClient isnt there) (Click your Windows key and paste this %appdata%\Microsoft\Windows\Start Menu\Programs and make sure Ventile Client shortcut is gone)
-     (Delete the Ventile Client shortcut on desktop if exists)

 2.)
 Download new installer

 3.)
 Open and click install

 ## NOTES: